 The programme will enable you to:

-The programme is suitable for new and existing social care support staff who are responsible for delivering direct services and who have the potential to take on greater challenges and responsibility as qualified social workers.
+The programme is suitable for new and existing social care support staff who are responsible for delivering direct services and who have the potential to take on greater challenges and responsibilities as qualified social workers.

 The Social Worker Degree Apprenticeship consists of a 360-credit degree programme of essential knowledge and skills including:

 The subject matter is interdisciplinary, derived from psychology, sociology, social policy, law and social work studies.